bestwave1212/simplest_homelab/README.md

 # lebon
 LeBon is the baremetal hypervisor which hosts all the other services.
-It must be as simple as possible to be able to reinstall it easily because backup the host is not so easy.
+This host setup must be as simple as possible because backing up the host is not so simple.
+Instead, create containers to create services or anything.

 Info for reinstalling proxmox on lebon :
 - disconnect ethernet on lan1 and connect lan0 to lepaysan (backup)